julianbuettner/seed-phrase-raid-5/README.md

 blah blah blah.

 ## 👎🏼 The wrong Raid 5
-When you google for "wallet seed phrase raid 5" and there is this very bad idea of splitting your phrase into three blocks, and then storing
+When you google for "wallet seed phrase raid 5", there is this very bad idea of splitting your phrase into three blocks, and then storing
 - Sheet A: 1,2